Collaborations - Internal

 For several years now the Language Centre and the Corpus Team at Cambridge University Press have been collaborating in the development of a University of Cambridge Language Centre Learner Corpus.
 The corpus includes discipline-specific academic research papers and essays as well as academic presentations by international graduates at the University.
 Much of the material comes from students attending the intensive five-week Pre-Sessional Programme, where they are expected to research and write three research papers (1000, 2000, and 4000 words) and deliver three presentations (5, 10 and 20 minutes) in their research area.
 However, we are looking to compile more written work from students on the In-Sessional Support Programme as well.

 The UCLC Learner Corpus forms part of CUP’s Cambridge English Corpus and as such is used to inform CUP publications.
-It is also used in-house in the Language Centre to corpus-inform both our own teaching materials as well as our expanding range of online courseware.
+It is also used in-house in the Language Centre to corpus-inform both our own teaching materials as well as our expanding range of Online Learning Objects (Raven).

-For more details of the Cambridge English Corpus, please see CUP’s website.
+For more details of the Cambridge English Corpus, please see CUPA’s website.

 English for Academic Purposes Coursebooks